 Lactobacillus acidophilus is a species of “good” bacteria that occurs naturally in the human gastrointestinal tract and mouth.
 Some strains of L. acidophilus are used in dairy products, specifically yogurt.
 Ingesting L. acidophilus daily is a good choice for overall health, but especially important if the balance of your intestinal flora has been upset.

 - Is a probiotic that replenishes the human body’s good intestinal flora

 - Supports a healthy digestive tract and can improve some digestive disorders, particularly antibiotic-related bowel issues

 - Can be taken to treat some vaginal infections

 Lactobacillus rhamnosus is one of the many strains of beneficial bacteria.
 It is sometimes included in dairy products such as yogurt.
-Used as a probiotic, it’s helpful in treating and preventing a number of health issues.
+L. rhamnosus occurs naturally in the human body, including in the intestines and vagina, where it acts as a probiotic.

 - Is useful in treating female-related infections, particularly cases of bacterial vaginosis